alaudet/raspi-sump/README.md

 Disclaimer
 ==========
-Raspi-Sump is beta software.
-You are welcome to use it but there is no guarantee it will work.
+You are welcome to use Raspi-Sump but there is no guarantee it will work.
 Your house may still flood if your sump pump fails.
-Use for experimental purposes only.
+This software comes with no warranty.
+See License details.

 This is not a replacement for remaining vigilant in maintaining your water pumping system.
 It is one tool you can use to give yourself extra piece-of-mind.